-"Novel coronavirus infections are trending upward across the Midwest, raising concerns that those states are struggling to contain their outbreaks even as the nation’s total daily caseload continues to decline," reported Derek Hawkins and Marisa Iati for The Washington Post on Aug.
-22.
+"Novel coronavirus infections are trending upward across the Midwest, raising concerns that those states are struggling to contain their outbreaks even as the nation’s total daily caseload continues to decline," reported and

 "A dramatic increase in North Dakota's coronavirus cases showed signs of stabilizing on Monday, Aug.
 24, capping the worst week for new cases since the start of the pandemic," reported Adam Willis for the Grand Forks Herald, though that turned out not to be the case as the aforementioned Washington Post tracker indicated on Tuesday.
 Like his counterparts at The Washington Post, Willis noted the downward trend of new infections nationwide, and more importantly, what caused it.